Vos withdraws subpoenas, ending Wisconsin election inquiry

 Speaker Robin Vos withdrew subpoenas that Michael Gableman, the former Wisconsin Supreme Court justice he hired to look into the results of the 2020 election, submitted to mayors and other officials across the state.
 Vos, the state’s most powerful Republican, fired Gableman two weeks ago after narrowly winning a primary election against a Donald Trump-backed political newcomer.

-Vos also withdrew subpoenas issued to the Wisconsin Elections Commission, its administrator and two commission members.
+Vos also withdrew subpoenas issued to the Wisconsin Elections Commission, its administrator, IT director and a commission member.

 Madison Mayor Satya Rhodes-Conway was among the city officials who were subpoenaed.
 Upon the withdrawal, City Attorney Michael Haas said in a statement that the investigation did nothing but harm public confidence in elections “despite wasting over one million dollars of taxpayer funds.”

-Note: This story was first published on August 26, 2022.
-It was updated on August 29, 2022, to correct that only one member of the Wisconsin Election Commission had been subpoenaed, not two as initially stated.